saebragani/Activity-Recognition/.ipynb_checkpoints/README-checkpoint.md

 <img src="./images/wrist.png" alt="subject" width="400"/>

+## Classification
 We investigated the performance of ```*k*-Nearest Neighbors```, ```Support Vector Machines```, and ```Random Forest``` classifiers in combination with three feature sets (```time```, ```frequency```, and ```time-frequency```), and  two window lengths (4 and 10 seconds) for the classification.
 Also, we evaluated the classification performance in two scenarios of intra- and inter-subject.
 You can find the classification code in [Classification.ipynb](Classification.ipynb) notebook.

+## Report
 The classification models for all combinations of classifier, feature set, and window length were trained and saved to a pickle file.
-For inter-subject this resulted in 18 files (3 classifier X 3 feature sets X 2 windows), however for the intra-subject scenario since we trained the models on individual subjects the number of saved files summed up to 666.
+For inter-subject this resulted in 18 files, however for the intra-subject scenario since we trained the models on individual subjects the number of saved files summed up to 666.
 In [evaluate_performance.ipynb](evaluate_performance.ipynb) notebook we load the files and create the reports.

+## LIME
+Using the LIME algorithm <a id="1">[1]</a> we found the important features for 2 activities of electric panel and hoisting in frequency and time-frequency feature sets.
+We reconstructed the signals using the selected features to investigate the relevance of the selected features.
+We applied the method on 30 correctly classified windows for the electric panel and hoisting tasks and used the most frequently selected features for reconstruction.
+The codes for the frequency and time-frequency features are provided in [LIME_FFT.ipynb](LIME_FFT.ipynb) and [LIME_Wavelet.ipynb](LIME_Wavelet.ipynb) notebooks.

+# References
+[1] Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "" Why should i trust you?"
+Explaining the predictions of any classifier."
+Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
+2016.